5 Things Agents Won’t Tell You.

 MLS is the only place where virtually all of the homes for sale are located.
 So buyer-agents don’t look elsewhere (such as agent web sites you are told about in listing presentations), as they know all other sources are incomplete and only have a fraction of the properties – where MLS has all of them.

 Buyer-agents are the appropriate target because ultimately almost all buyers in the Phoenix area end up represented by one.
 And those buyer-agents will only use MLS to locate your home.

 This also means that buyer-agents are the ones who “bring” the buyer to the seller.
-So the advertising touted by listing agents won’t be seen by buyer-agents, so is unlikely to have any influence over the selection of a home.
+So the advertising to the public by listing agents is unlikely to have any influence over the home selection process.

 If agents have to admit that your home’s inclusion on MLS will, in almost all cases, result in the sale, they lose the ability to claim their marketing is superior to other agents.
 So they use the “Big Lie.”

 By the way, buyers have figured out that MLS is the place to go.
 Recently the MLS web sites became is the #1 resource for buyers, surpassing all other sites, such as former leaders Zillow and Trulia.
 Plus our MLS already syndicates its listings to Zillow, Trulia, Homes.com, and the Arizona Republic’s popular StreetScout.

 Don’t fall for the “Big Lie,” and don’t hire agents that use it, because they have in essence admitted that they don’t know the best way to attract buyers and don’t have any special skills that will benefit you.